 Filippo Sciascia (b.
 1972, Italy) is an Italian artist based in Bali, Indonesia.
 He studied art at the Institute of Art, Nordio, Trieste and Fine Arts Academy, Florence, in Italy.
+His most recent exhibition with Yeo Workshop was 'All We Have' in 2021.

 Over many years, Sciascia has explored the pictorial tensions between painting and imaging technology of the new era, challenging the art of painting as a practice.
 Choosing photographic imagery to re-depict on canvas, Sciascia captures the transitional process from one medium to another in an amalgamation of pixels, lines and forms.